BrandonArgel/pokedux/README.md

 - Add suspense loader for React.
 - Improve styling.
 - Improve skeleton loading (could add a transparent image as placeholder).
+- Update favorites when immediately clicking the favorite button (it is not refreshing).
+- Add favorites page or view.